 - Good code readability.
 This is necessary when making changes, additions, corrections to the code.
 Swift code is simplified and more like English.
 This makes reading easier, takes less time to check the code, and fewer lines for the same function.

 - Safety.
 Safety is an important criterion for a successful product.
 Applications developed in Swift are less prone to bugs and crashes.

 - High speed.
-The developers claim that Swift is approximately 2.6 times faster than Objective-C and about 8.4 times faster than Python 2.7.
+The developers claim that Swift is approximately 2.6 times faster than other languages.

 - Advanced functionality.
 In particular, you can manage memory, which is not possible with Objective-C programming.

-- Interaction.
-Interaction with Objective-C and other languages slows down the build process.
+- Interaction with other languages.
+It slows down the build process.

 - Updates.
 Frequent updates require regular study of new material.

 - Compilation speed.
 The compilation is the conversion of source code to binary.
 In Swift apps, the conversion speed is quite low compared to other languages.
 However, Apple noted that they are working to fix this defect.

 - Developers.
 It’s really hard to find a qualified and talented app developer for creating apps on Swift.